From Abstractions to Grounded Languages for Robust Coordination of Task Planning Robots: Problem Formulation

+Given any planning problem $O$ above, if no plan pair exists that introduces RC, we consider the following two possible cases. $1)$ No plan or only a single plan exists: in such a case, either the robots will both fail to find a plan or they will find the same plan.
+No coordination is necessary. $2)$ There are multiple plans but none of them pair-wisely introduce RC.
+In such a case, either robot can select any candidate plan for $O$, and the recombined plans are guaranteed to be in $\Pi(O)$ (Def. \ref{def:rc}) and it is hence miscoordination-free.

-In our motivating example in Fig. \ref{fig:motivating}, $\pi_1$ and $\pi_2$ do not introduce RC.
-Hence, had these two plans being the only plans that the agents can choose from, no coordination will be necessary.
-This observation also hints on language construction.
-For example, a language for our motivating example could be required to separate $(\pi_1, \pi_2)$ from $(\pi_3, \pi_4)$.
+In Fig. \ref{fig:failure}, $\pi_1$ and $\pi_2$ do not introduce RC.
+Hence, had these two plans being the only plans in the set of candidate plans that the robots commit to (as a result of coordination) for a task, no additional coordination would be necessary.
+This observation already hints on our language construction.
+In particular, a language will be required to {\it always} express $\{\pi_1, \pi_2\}$ and $\{\pi_3\}$ differently under the task in Fig. \ref{fig:motivating}.